learn-co-curriculum/devops-m3-aggregate-grouping/README.md

 LIMIT [count];
 ```

-The basic syntax of the `SELECT` statement is enhanced to support aggregate functions and grouping:
+The basic syntax of the `SELECT` statement is enhanced to support aggregate
+functions and grouping:

 - The `SELECT` clause may include one or more aggregate function calls.
 - The `GROUP BY` clause is optional.
-The clause groups sets of rows that contain the same value
+The clause groups sets of rows that contain
-  within one or more columns.
+  the same value within one or more columns.
 - The `HAVING` clause is optional.
-The clause selects a subset of grouped rows that match a predicate.
+The clause selects a subset of grouped rows
+  that match a predicate.

 ## Table Setup

 We will work with the same `pet` table from the previous lesson.
+Copy and paste
-The statements to create the table and insert 8 rows is provided below:
+the below statements to create the table and insert 8 rows again to ensure we
+are starting with the same data.

 ```sql
 DROP TABLE IF EXISTS pet;